athar-ansari/Simple-Animated-Website/README.md

 Check out our [contribution guidelines](https://github.com/athar-ansari/Simple-Animated-Website/blob/main/CONTRIBUTING.md) for more information.

 ## 🛡️ License
-tourism-website is licensed under the [MIT License](https://github.com/athar-ansari/Simple-Animated-Website/blob/main/LICENSE) - see the LICENSE file for details.
+Animated Website is licensed under the [MIT License](https://github.com/athar-ansari/Simple-Animated-Website/blob/main/LICENSE) - see the LICENSE file for details.

 ## 🙏 Support
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️